Skip to contents

 Abstract

-Although this article is focused on usage, it is useful to know for interested developers that package design is inspired from widely used Configuration-based design in software development (Majors 2022), (Nash and DeMore 2009), and (Allaire 2023) provides a text based interface to control the parameters values for risk analysis in this context.
+Although this article focuses on the use of (Keshav et al. 2023), it is useful to know for interested developers that package design is inspired from widely used Configuration-based design in software development (Majors 2022), (Nash and DeMore 2009); and (Allaire 2023) provides a text based interface to control the parameters values for risk analysis in this context.

 Pre-requisites